On The War Memorial Trail….. The WWII Soldier Who Died While Reading A Dutch-English Dictionary

 On The War Memorial Trail…..
 7 Indigenous Soldiers Buried in Adegem Canadian War Cemetery

 August 18, 2021.
-After reading the posting about WW2 Soldier Clarence Wilfred Wakegijig, Pieter was contacted by Willy van Ee of Sas-van-Gent, The Netherlands, who explained that he is the son of Indigenous soldier Walter MEKAJI of the Sagamok Anishnawbek First Nation and Hendrike Herber of The Netherlands.
+After reading the posting about WWII Soldier Clarence Wilfred Wakegijig, Pieter was contacted by Willy van Ee of Sas-van-Gent, The Netherlands, who explained that he is the son of Indigenous soldier Walter MEKAJI of the Sagamok Anishnawbek First Nation and Hendrike Herber of The Netherlands.
 “My father also came from Wikwemikong and met my mother in Utrecht during the liberation of The Netherlands…

 Willy’s compelling story has been extensively told.
 See: